 This morning we leave the megacity and head into the African bushveld.
 Departing Johannesburg from 10h00 onwards we drive to Pilanesberg in an air-conditioned microbus.
 Collection is from O.R.
 Tambo or selected points in Johannesburg, as well as Pretoria.

 About three hours later we reach our tented camp on the grounds of Manyane Resort in Pilanesberg National Park, aiming to arrive by 13h00.
 Freshen up and have lunch (own account) at the restaurant near the main swimming pool of the resort.
 Take a quick dip in the pool and rest in the shade, then we have tea and coffee before our first game drive.
-Setting off at about 16h30 in winter and 17h00 in summer, we make our way into the game-rich Pilanesberg Park, one of South Africa's most renowned safari destinations.
+Setting off late in the afternoon, we make our way into the game-rich Pilanesberg Park, one of South Africa's most renowned safari destinations.

 Our experienced local guides take you out in open safari vehicles, tracking down animals and birds using their finely-tuned skills.
 The guides are there to tell you more about the marvellous creatures found in Pilanesberg and offer insight into life in the wild.
 While searching for the Big Five and other wildlife, we stop for sundowners (bring your own drinks) in the bush.
 After watching a beautiful sunset we drive on, making our way back to camp.
 Dinner is served in the tented dining area at around 20h00, followed by an evening of relaxation around the campfire.

 This morning we wake up early and have tea, coffee and rusks at the camp.
-Once we have topped up on refreshments we head into Pilanesberg National Park for a morning of game viewing, entering the reserve at about 05h30 in summer and 06h00 in winter.
+Once we have topped up on refreshments we head into Pilanesberg National Park for an early morning of game viewing.

 Driving through the bush in our open-sided safari vehicle we spot our first wild animals and birds of the day.
 Mornings are ideal for game viewing, so stay alert for the wildlife action!
 Along the way we stop for tea and coffee in the scenic bushveld.
 Our local safari guides are there to answer questions and share their intimate knowledge about the flora and fauna of Pilanesberg.
 We continue exploring the Big Five Pilanesberg Park returning to camp at about 08h30.
 We have breakfast at the Manyane Resort Restaurant, between 08h00 and 11h00 over weekends; and before 10h00 on weekdays.